What is a 21st century global citizen and why does it matter?

 The 21st Century Global Citizen

-When we really started to boil it down, what gets us out of bed in the morning is the idea of helping young people prepare for a fast-changing, technology-driven, uncertain future.
+When we really start to boil it down, what gets us out of bed in the morning is the idea of helping young people prepare for a fast-changing, technology-driven, uncertain future.

 Of course, trying to define that future might be something of a Fools’ Errand (sidebar: also the name of my favourite text-based video game from the 1980’s) but we can start to think about the kind of skills and traits that will be useful.